-While Michelin is primarily a buyer of natural rubber, it does own a limited number of natural rubber assets, which are located solely in Brazil: two natural rubber processing facilities and a 4,578 hectare property in Bahia, Brazil.
-A majority of the property's surface area is dedicated to the Michelin Ecological Reserve, which preserves a significant remnant of the southern Bahian Atlantic rainforest and is helping scientists understand the role industrial rubber plantations can play in landscape matrix alongside natural forest blocks.
+While Michelin is primarily a buyer of natural rubber, it does own a limited number of natural rubber assets.
+In 2021, these were located solely in Brazil\: two natural rubber processing facilities and a 4,578 hectare property in Bahia, Brazil.
+A majority of the property's surface area is dedicated to the Michelin Ecological Reserve, which preserves a significant remnant of the southern Bahian Atlantic rainforest.